-Mann spent on average about nine months a year printing the photos of her family, which symbolically means she dedicated as much amount of time carefully producing the portraits of her children as she did to deliver each of her actual children.
+Mann spent on average about nine months a year printing the photos of her family, which symbolically means she dedicated as much time carefully producing the portraits of her children as she did to deliver each of her actual children.
 She used her bare hands and arms to dodge and burn as well as to craft and shape each portrait, similar to how she crafted and shaped hers and her children’s childhood.

 Spontaneous or staged photos?

-A lot of snaps in the series are a relationship between the artist and her children, merging their imagination and real life, collaborating in an idyllic manner that is unknown and unthinkable to most of the families.
-This shared endeavor, as well as mutual respect, augments the weight to the viewer’s view of a serene upbringing.
-The children in the images were inspired to become models as well as art directors rather than being passive and voiceless puppets.
+Many snaps in the series are a relationship between the artist and her children, merging their imagination and real life, collaborating in an idyllic manner that is unknown and unthinkable to most of the families.
+This shared endeavor and mutual respect augment the weight to the viewer’s view of a serene upbringing.
+The children in the images were inspired to become models and art directors rather than being passive and voiceless puppets.

 I know what my mom likes sometimes, so I point it out to her.

 While the images in the series seem planned, it turns out that is not the case; some actually captured spontaneous play, for example, an image titled The Perfect Tomato.
 In the image, one of Mann’s children, Jessie, is treading across a table while the artist was setting up her camera for another snap when she the child tiptoeing across the table.
 She says,

 I just put the film in and shot.

 Video: Immediate Family book

 The first image in Immediate Family is Damaged child, which shows Jessie with a black eye, and the resemblance to Lange’s FSA work is hard to miss.
 In both works, the little girls have an angry, challenging stare, one squinting eye and unisex cropped hair.